tonyest/Prospress/readme.txt

 = Where can I find documentation? =

 Don't you hate it when you can't learn how to use new software?
-So do we, which is why Prospress *will* have a codex.
-But at this stage, too many hours have been consumed writing code, leaving too few for writing documentation.
+Same, which is why Prospress *will* have a codex.
+But at this stage, too many hours were consumed writing code, leaving too few for writing documentation.

 If have a knack for learning new software, and could improve this sentence, you can help document Prospress.
-[Contact us](http://prospress.org/contact "Prospress Contact Page") to get an early-stage author account for the Prospress Codex.
+[Contact us](http://prospress.org/contact "Prospress Contact Page") to get an early-stage author account for the upcoming Prospress Codex.

 = Where can I report a bug? =